Understanding Arts Service Organizations in a Changing Arts Ecosystem

 WHO?

-To ground the research in a diversity of perspectives, prioritizing the experiences of those working within and/or who are impacted by ASOs, lead researchers worked alongside an Advisory Cohort of fourteen ASO leaders and experts.
-The Cohort was engaged and compensated for participation in Phase 1 Background Research to help guide the development of the research methodology and provide feedback on every aspect of the study.
+To ground the research in a diversity of perspectives, prioritizing the experiences of those working within and/or who are impacted by ASOs, lead researchers worked alongside an Advisory Cohort of fourteen ASO leaders and experts for Phase 1.
+The Cohort has been re-engaged for Phase 2 activities, with the inclusion of new members, to help guide the development of the research methodology and provide feedback on every aspect of the study.

 • Headshot of Caitlin, a white woman with a brunette pixie, wearing a black shirt and big orange earrings, smiling in the sunshine outside